sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

     This is the key idea.
 This is similar to 48.
     ~~We should not be totally similar to 48 where after the removal we can't know "at least m edges more than once" easily.~~
 - [ ] 56 see the ans
-  - ~~By [this](https://stackoverflow.com/questions/4971850/which-algorithm-can-i-use-to-find-the-next-to-shortest-path-in-a-graph#comment7392944_4972027) counterexample allowing the loop~~, the ans ~~[may be wrong](https://stackoverflow.com/questions/4971850/which-algorithm-can-i-use-to-find-the-next-to-shortest-path-in-a-graph#comment137297375_4972027)~~ is based on that the path has at least one edge difference with each other.
+  - ~~By [this](https://stackoverflow.com/questions/4971850/which-algorithm-can-i-use-to-find-the-next-to-shortest-path-in-a-graph#comment7392944_4972027) counterexample allowing the loop~~, the ans [~~may be wrong~~ similar to this link](https://stackoverflow.com/questions/4971850/which-algorithm-can-i-use-to-find-the-next-to-shortest-path-in-a-graph#comment137297375_4972027) is based on that the path has at least one edge difference with each other.
     - > If G - E is not connected, continue for next edge If disconnected, there must not be one path connecting the start vertex and the ending vertex because no path to substitute the cut edge.
   - [This one](https://stackoverflow.com/questions/4971850/which-algorithm-can-i-use-to-find-the-next-to-shortest-path-in-a-graph#comment137297470_4975663) TODO.